anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter05.md

 exit criteria:

 * All required test cases should be passed
-* No outstanding high severity issues and other know issues to be documented
+* No outstanding high severity issues and other known issues to be documented
 * Release notes
 * Provided with required installation guide, configuration guide, etc.
 * Test results collated, centralized, and normalized, with a final report generated